Info for New and Current Postdocs, Prospective Postdocs, and Postdoc Alumni

 Open Postdoc Positions

-- Open postdocs position sent directly to us are posted on the UIC Postdoc homepage!
+- Open postdocs position sent directly to us are posted on the Open Postdoc Positions page!

 - Postdoc positions on UIC’s institutional training grants

 - For a list of current postdoc positions that are open, visit UIC Jobs and search for keyword “postdoc”

 - You may also browse through departmental websites and directly contact any faculty of interest